English | Español

 Following the teaching of Christ, the Catholic Church believes that a valid, sacramental, (i.e., between two baptized persons), consummated marriage can be dissolved only by death.
 A Church declaration of nullity does not deny that the spouses had a wedding ceremony with real civil effects or that they loved each other.
 It does not deny that there was a real union between the spouses.
 It does say that that union, however real, lacked something essential to the kind of union Christ called marriage.

-Why should someone petition for a decree of nullity?
+Why should someone petition for a decree of invalidity?

-For many, a decree of nullity will allow them to enter into new marriages recognized by the Catholic Church.
+For many, a decree of invalidity will allow them to enter into new marriages recognized by the Catholic Church.
 Others find that working through the process can bring healing and closure, even if they do not currently have plans to marry.
-However, only those hope to marry again in the Church (or enter Holy Orders or religious life) need to petition for a decree of nullity.
+However, only those who hope to marry again in the Church or enter Holy Orders or religious life need to petition for a decree of invalidity.

 How do I get started?